How to Set Up a Starter Emergency Fund

 February 5, 2018

 Emergency Funds are vital to successful family financial planning.
-While it’s good to research and put thought into how much money you need in an emergency fund, you need to get a starter emergency fund right now. $1,000 is a good sized starter fund that isn’t too difficult to reach, even if you are dealing with paying off debt.
+While it’s good to research and put thought into how much money you need to set aside, you need to get a starter emergency fund right now. $1,000 is a good sized starter fund that isn’t too difficult to reach, even if you are dealing with paying off debt.
 Here’s how:

 Open a Separate Account for your Emergency Fund